AustinLBuchanan/District-Enumeration/README.md

 # District-Enumeration
-Some short code to enumerate all (possible) districts for Maine at the county level
+Short code to enumerate all feasible districts--and all feasible districting plans--for Maine at the county level.